jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Critical Tasks
-- Allow for restoring mana mid cast with something like mana steal
 - Fix sycronize bugs.
 Make it more reliable
+- Make sure there is always a path to the portal
+- Fix UI so it never covers the gameboard, see stash "camera tests"
 ## Current Priorities
+- Allow for restoring mana mid cast with something like mana steal
 - bug: while messing with forcing desync, player got stuck with red shader on
 - Client joins network with id of "1" if they've been playing singleplayer and have that id saved
 - Bug: You can swap into obstacles